 And I know what you’re saying ladies.
 You’re saying…

 - Oh yeah, I’d have no trouble submitting to my husband if he was Abraham.

 - I’d have no problem w/ submission if I was married to the father of faith.

 - How many places did they live?
 How many times did they move?

 - How many times did he say, “I’m afraid.
 Say you’re my sister so I don’t get killed.”

-Being married to Abraham was VERY difficult, but Sarah combatted that fear by trusting God.
+But Sarah combatted that fear by trusting God.

 Also, notice the words not afraid with any terror.

 Now in my mind:

 - Terror is what you feel when you’re on a plane that’s about to crash.